Nyrrine/nyrrine/README.md

 ### 💕 My Philosophy

 I love creating things that work!
 There's nothing more fulfilling than knowing my work made someone's day better.
-I look at my repos and feel like I'm tending to my own personal garden, quite a comparison I know but it's nice to see it all flourish in one place, hehe.
+I look at my repos and feel like I'm tending to my own personal garden, quite a comparison, I know, but it's nice to see it all flourish in one place, hehe.

 <div align="center">